 Shade and shelter for farmed and lifestyle block animals

-All animals should live in an appropriate environment.
-The conditions and surroundings given to an animal contribute to its overall well-being, both behavioural and physiological.
+All animals should live in an appropriate environment, and one which reflects the five freedoms.
+The conditions and surroundings that an animal lives in, contributes to the animal’s overall well-being, both behavioural and physiologic

-In New Zealand, many animals are farmed outdoors, including cattle, sheep, goats, deer, pigs and chickens.
-This provides animals with abundant space and freedom to perform natural behaviours, allowing them to live natural lives, and also exposes them to a variety of weather conditions.
+In New Zealand, many animals are farmed outdoors, including cattle, sheep, goats, deer, pigs and chickens, as well as others.
+This provides animals with outdoor space and opportunities to perform natural behaviours, allowing them to live more natural lives.
+However, this also exposes them to a variety of environmental conditions, which during adverse conditions, may be outside of their thermal ability to cope with.

 New Zealand is well known for fluctuating temperatures and climate, and “four seasons in one day” is a commonly used phrase.

-New Zealand is well known for fluctuating temperatures and climate, and “four seasons in one day” is a commonly used phrase.
-Animals farmed outdoors will actively seek shade and shelter to protect themselves from these temperature and climate variations.
-However, many animals farmed outdoors do not have access to appropriate shade and shelter, and are therefore left exposed to the elements.
-Being exposed to extreme or fluctuating weather conditions can cause discomfort and distress, and can lead to serious illness and death, dependent on the physiological status of the animal (e.g. young animals or those close to giving birth).
+New Zealand is well known for variable temperatures and climate, and “four seasons in one day” is a commonly used phrase.
+Animals farmed outdoors will actively seek shade and shelter to protect themselves from environmental conditions which they find uncomfortable.
+However, when animals do not have access to appropriate shade and shelter outside, and are exposed to adverse conditions, this can cause distress, which can be reflected in a variety of ways.
+Being exposed to environmental conditions outside of an animal’s normal threshold can cause discomfort and distress, and can potentially lead to serious illness and death, and can be very dependent on the physiological status of the animal (e.g. young animals and those close to giving birth or those that have been recently shorn).

-Sheep, pigs, goats, deer, horses, cattle and chickens are homoeothermic.
+Sheep, pigs, goats, deer, horses, cattle and chickens are all homoeothermic.
 This means they are able to maintain a stable, internal body temperature within limits, which is required to maintain normal physiological functions.
-If the external temperature changes compared to their own body temperature, they will use energy generated from their metabolic processes to keep themselves cool or warm.
-However, animals also need energy to maintain normal biological function, and will begin to lose heat when in a cold environment, or be unable to get rid of heat in a hot environment, thus experiencing the effects of heat or cold stress.
+If the external environmental conditions change enough, in comparison to the animal’s own body temperature, the animals will use energy generated from their metabolic processes to keep themselves either cool or warm.
+An animal who begins to experience cold or hot conditions – outside of their optimum range - will usually first try to adapt behaviourally - by seeking shade or shelter, and by unconscious regulatory body functions, such as panting or shivering.
+However, animals also need energy to maintain normal biological function, and will begin to lose heat when in a cold environment, or be unable to get rid of heat in a hot environment, thereby experiencing the effects of cold or heat stress.

 An animal who begins to experience cold or hot conditions will usually try to adapt behaviourally by seeking shade or shelter, and by panting or shivering.

-People who own animals that are kept outside must ensure they provide appropriate and sufficient areas of natural and artificial shade and shelter in which animals can protect themselves from weather fluctuations.
-In addition to providing protection from the sun, rain, wind and snow, shelter should provide protection from humans, herd or flock mates (conspecifics) and predators.
-Shade provides protection from the heat and the sun’s UV rays.
+People who own animals that are kept outside should provide appropriate and sufficient areas of natural and/or artificial shade and shelter in which animals can protect themselves from adverse environmental conditions.

 In many extensive farming systems, shelter or shade is commonly provided by way of vegetation, such as long grass or shelterbelts, topography such as rocks and ridges, and by other animals (i.e. animals grouping together).
 However, this can be insufficient to protect animals from the extreme and persistent weather conditions experienced in New Zealand.

-Shade and shelter provided must be able to protect all of the animals from exposure to fluctuating weather conditions, and must be appropriate for the species being farmed, also considering physiological status and behavioural requirements of the animals being farmed.
+Shade and shelter should be provided and should be able to protect all of the animals you have outside from exposure to adverse environmental conditions, as well as being appropriate for the species being farmed, taking into consideration their physiological status and the behavioural requirements of the animals being farmed.